 Several research studies suggest a genetic aspect to rheumatoid arthritis.
 For example, rheumatoid arthritis occasionally runs in families.
 If one identical twin has rheumatoid arthritis, the other is much more likely to develop the disease when compared with a nonidentical twin or a non-twin sibling.

-Researchers also have shown that certain genetic markers, including one called human lymphocyte antigen (HLA)-DR4, are more common among people with rheumatoid arthritis than among those without the disease.
+Researchers also have shown that certain genetic markers, including one called human leukocyte antigen (HLA)-DR4, are more common among people with rheumatoid arthritis than among those without the disease.
 Other genes that appear to influence the development and severity of rheumatoid arthritis also have been identified.
-Research findings suggest that the presence of an abnormal gene may increase the risk of an autoimmune process in rheumatoid arthritis, perhaps in conjunction with an environmental trigger, such as a virus or smoking.
+Research findings suggest that the presence of an abnormal gene may increase the risk of an autoimmune process in rheumatoid arthritis, perhaps in conjunction with an environmental trigger, such as a virus, smoking or periodontal (gum) disease.

 Although rheumatoid arthritis most often occurs between the ages of 20 and 50, it also can affect children and the elderly.
 The disease is found in all ethnic groups worldwide.
 In the United States, approximately 1 percent of the population (more than 2 million people) have rheumatoid arthritis.
 Of those affected, at least 75 percent are women.